-Finally, Elia established a preliminary list of potential mitigation measures in order to initiate disucssions with stakeholders on this topic.
+Finally, Elia established a preliminarythe list of potential-recommended mitigation measures and evaluated the effectiveness of these measures in order to initiate disuccessions with stakeholders on this topicaddressing the challenges identified above as well as their impact for the future wind parks and their BRPs.
 Each mitigation measure adresses one or more challenges identified in the analyses described above.
 The measures are divided in 3 groups: